KarimaFathi/Etch-a-Sketch-Project/README.md

 # Etch-a-Sketch Project

 This project is a simple web-based implementation of the classic Etch-a-Sketch toy.
-It allows users to draw on a grid using their mouse or touchpad, with options to customize the grid size and color.
+It allows users to draw on a grid using their mouse, with options to customize the grid size and color.

 ## Features
 - **Interactive Drawing**: Click and drag to draw on the grid.